allenhwkim/aiirmm/src/App/custom-events.md

 This application adopts event-driven architecture.
 The following events are handled internally

-Custom event from custom elements
+Custom event from elements-x, collection of custom elements
   * formflow :
     - fired from `<x-formflow>` custom element
     - Indicates a chart is initialized, a node is selected, or change occurred